 Use of links in a review paper: The use of links to an on-line source allows us to provide extremely short summaries of research findings, in this text by using +, - and 0 signs in bold or not, while allowing the reader access to the full details of the research.
-This technique was used in an earlier research synthesis on consumption and happiness by Burger at al. (2015)

-4 The archive can be easily adjusted for other subjects.
-The software is Open Source and is described in more detail in Veenhoven (2018e).
+This technique was used in an earlier research synthesis on consumption and happiness by Burger at al. (2015) and is described in more detail in Veenhoven (2018e).
 Advantages of such representation are: a) an easy overview of the main trend in the findings, in this case many + sign for healthy foods, b) access to the full details behind the links, c) an easy overview of the white spots in the empty cells in the tables, and d) easy updates, by entering new sign in the tables, possibly marked with a colour.